 Lewis & Clark's teacher education programs prepare transformative educators who are dedicated to promoting democratic school reform and social justice in a diverse and multicultural society.
 Candidates become thoughtful decision makers and innovative leaders in our nation's schools.
 They help young people learn and grow by implementing creative and reflective approaches to teaching, learning, and research.
 Many graduates take leadership roles as classroom teachers, while others eventually assume roles as principals and other leaders in education.

 Lewis & Clark offers highly distinctive programs of study for future (preservice) and practicing (inservice) teachers.
 Students draw on the resources of an outstanding faculty, culturally rich urban and rural communities, regional cultural and science centers, and school districts of the greater Portland community and the state at large.
-Our teacher education programs are approved by the National Council for the Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).
+Our teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Oregon Teacher Standards and Practices Commission (TSPC).

 Teacher education candidates enjoy the benefits of small classes, collaborative learning opportunities, and close relationships with faculty.
 They have extensive opportunities to observe outstanding teachers and to practice teaching under the careful supervision of skillful mentor teachers.
 Students are encouraged to develop strategies as lifelong learners through frequent seminars with faculty, experiential learning activities, and guided writing.
 Close cooperation between Lewis & Clark faculty and community educators contributes richly to these goals.